 Montgomery College, one of the earliest adopters of Emsi’s Alumni Outcomes, is using the new resource in initiatives that alumni surveys simply haven’t been able to support in the past.
 From tracking student outcomes, to helping program coordinators build partnerships with new employers, and demonstrating career outcomes to potential students, the college seems to be finding new uses for the data each week.

-- Among several other programs, MC is using Alumni Insight employment outcome data to track the employment outcomes of their bioscience graduates.
+- Among several other programs, MC is using Alumni Outcomes employment outcome data to track the employment outcomes of their bioscience graduates.